MarcosLaffitte/GranMapache/README.md

 > done: get total order from input (as an option?)

-> done:: complement graphs instead of input graphs
+> done: complement graphs instead of input graphs

+> done: finished super cool optimizations for isomorphisms

+- working: degree maps and vertices by decreasing degree in isomorphism

 - working: mcs routines